kamalova/-Multiple-Linear-Regression-King-County-Housing/README.md

 ### For More Information
 Full analysis can be reviewed in the [Jupyter Notebook](https://github.com/kamalova/Multiple-Linear-Regression-King-County-Housing/blob/main/notebook.ipynb) or   [presentation]() <p>
-- For any additional questions, please contact:
+For any additional questions, please contact:<p>
-  Nurgul Kurbanali kyzy at nurkamalova@gmail.com
+ - Nurgul Kurbanali kyzy at nurkamalova@gmail.com

  ### Repository Structure